pawelwloch/SoftLabSharedRepo/README.md

 # SoftLabSharedRepo
-public repo containing some sample projects
+public repo containing some projects written as recruitment tasks